Attention: Faculty, Academic Staff, and Graduate Students

 - How to write a compelling BI section for your grant proposal

-Sponsored by: University Outreach and Engagement; The Graduate School; Academic Advancement Network; The HUB for Innovation in Learning and Technology; Office for Research and Innovation
+Sponsored by: University Outreach and Engagement; The Graduate School; Academic Advancement Network; The HUB for Innovation in Learning and Technology; Office for Research & Innovation